microsoft/semantic-kernel/docs/decisions/0044-function-call-behavior.md

 There were a few decisions taken during the ADR review:
 - The Breaking glass support is out of scope.
 It may be added later if/when needed.
 - The `PromptExecution.ToolBehaviors` property should support only one behavior.
 The original design described in Option 1 supported multiple tool behaviors configured per service.
 However, it was pointed out that this might not be necessary, could confuse SK users, and adds unnecessary complexity that degrades developer experience.
+- Option 2.5, which presumes supplying function call choices and function invocation configurations via prompt execution settings, was preferred over the other options due to its simplicity, absence of breaking changes, and familiar developer experience.